Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

 eslint-github-botwill create a pending status check on non-semver-patch pull requests, to ensure that they aren’t accidentally merged while a patch release is pending.)

-On the Monday following the scheduled release, the release team needs to determine if a patch release is necessary.
+On the Monday following the scheduled release, the release manager needs to determine if a patch release is necessary.
 A patch release is considered necessary if any of the following occurred since the scheduled release: